Back in 2010, Google’s data nerds estimated that there existed approximately 130 million unique books in the world.

 If you’re a serious bottom-up investor, it likely requires that you read through hundreds, maybe thousands, of pages about the company collectively in terms of legal filings, transcripts, interviews, and articles before coming to a valuation and decision.
 So in order to get to a satisfactory level of knowledge required to make an intelligent investment decision, it would likely require the reading material equivalent to a very thick book.
 It’s simply not possible to be an omniscient investor because there isn’t enough time.
 So you must pick where you will grow your circle of competence.

-And just like you can’t be too snobby when picking books, you can’t be so when picking companies either.
+And just like you can’t be too snobby when picking books, you can’t be so when picking stocks either.
 You want to follow what sparks your curiosity.
 In doing so, you want to question the filters you have in your head about high multiples and momentum—that a >50 P/E stock or a company in a hot industry cannot mean value.
 Warren Buffett has said: “I would say that if it’s a really wonderful business, we probably come up with higher intrinsic values than most people do.”
 Sometimes, value can hide right in plain sight.
 You’ve got to approach the stock market with an open mind and flip as many stones as possible for you to optimize your opportunity set and breadth of knowledge.

 So, as you flip through those annual reports, remember to follow the optimal book reading strategy: Skim a lot of them, read a few, and re-read the best ones.